Intermesh/groupoffice-docs/using/finance.rst

    Install modules

-Then reload Group-Office so the System settings page is updated with the new options.
+Then reload GroupOffice so the System settings page is updated with the new options.

 Languages
 `````````